The Card of the Day: The Seven of Wands

-Do you stand up for the right, the good, and the just, within your spirit?
-Do you choose to take the high road and not engage in slander and gossip?
-Do you rise above the the lower human impulses for bickering, pettiness and the ego’s need to be “always right?”
+Do you stand up for what is right, good, and the just, within you?
+Are you able to take the high road and not engage in slander and gossip?
+Can you rise above the lower human impulses for bickering, pettiness and the ego’s need to be “always right?”

 The man on the card is defending his position on the high road.
 He is on the hilltop, above all the rest.
 You can’t see the other individuals attacking him on the card.
 You don’t need to.
 They are all the same.
 They are more interested in banding together to “fit in’” and targeting those that stand out.
 The man at the top of the hill is in the best position.
 He is “King of the Mountain,” and no one will dislodge him.
 If you look closely, the man is wearing two different kinds of shoes.
 This shows that he is a nonconformist.
 Wearing two different shoes has made him a target by those who choose uniformity.
 This mob doesn’t know who this guy thinks he is!
 How dare he stand apart from them, thumbing his nose at their conformity.
 The group below feels good sharing a brain, but the man on the hilltop is true to his own integrity.
 This distinguishes him as an individual with personal strength and honor.

 We might like to think that only teenagers self-consciously care about what others think.
 But in every human is an instinct and desire to be accepted and belong.
 Unfortunately, many adults engage in way too much negativity to gain the acceptance of their “tribe.”
 This manifests as gossip, group think, throwing others under the bus, racist/homophobic jokes, and rejection of people who appear “different.”
 We all like to believe we are good people, but chronically engaging in these sorts of behaviors can rob “good people” of their integrity and individualism.